Bachelor of Arts Degree

 Conversing fluently, communicating effectively and problem solving in diverse cultures, professions and social settings in spoken and written languages other than English are the objectives of the modern language department at ORU.
 In each foreign language course offered by the department, students develop their foreign language linguistic skills and deepen their knowledge and understanding of the history and culture of the people who speak that language.
 At all stages of their study, students are encouraged to develop ways to apply their commitment to Jesus Christ to the situations of the people whose language they are studying.

-The Modern Language Department offers majors in French and Spanish as well as Modern Foreign Language Education (K-12).
-Minors are available in Arabic, Chinese, French, Hebrew and Spanish.
-All foreign language majors are encouraged to participate in a study-abroad program during their junior year.
+All foreign language majors are encouraged to participate in a study-abroad program during their sophomore or junior year.
 Study abroad courses offer exciting opportunities to gain valuable cultural insights as well as earn academic language credit.

 Research has proven that the study of a foreign language enhances and increases facility with one's own native language as well as one's overall cognitive skills.
 Modern language majors at ORU are no exception and typically are outgoing, great communicators and possess increased cognitive flexibility.
 The English and Modern Language Department also offers a Professional Education Concentration for those wishing to teach middle or high school.

 The Language Lab and Cultural Center hosts foreign language learning resources and equipment including computers, books, magazines, movies, and other resources to aid students in their language learning.
 Lab assistants, proficient in the languages offered at ORU, are also available for tutoring and to practice the target language in conversation.
 Students can also work on a variety of activities in groups.
 The resources available at the LLCC are instrumental in developing language fluency.

 Student Societies, Clubs and Extracurricular opportunities